Observation of empty liquids and equilibrium gels in a colloidal clay

-Each platelet is modeled as a hexagon composed of 19 hard-spheres of diameter $\sigma$~\cite{HansenSimu}, as schematically shown in Fig.~\ref{FigDiagSim}A. A comparison with Laponite fixes $\sigma=5$ nm.
+{\bf Simulations} Each platelet is modeled as a hard rigid disk composed of 19 sites on a hexagonal mesh, inspired by the work of ~\cite{HansenSimu}.
+Each site is a hard-sphere of diameter $\sigma$, as schematically shown in Fig. 2a.
+A comparison with Laponite fixes $\sigma=5$ nm.
 Each platelet is decorated with five sites, three located symmetrically on the rim and two on the two opposite faces of the central hard-sphere.
+This primitive model highlights the anisotropic nature of the platelet-platelet interaction~\cite{HansenSimu,djikstra,odriozola} but neglects the repulsive electrostatic barriers which control the timescale of the aggregation kinetics in Laponite (for a more detailed discussion, see Supplementary Information).

 Site-site interactions (acting only between rim and face sites) are modeled as square well interactions, with range $0.1197\sigma$ and depth $u_0=1$.
 The number of sites controls the effective valence of the model.
 Since only rim-face bonds can be formed, the lowest energy state is characterized by an average number of bonds per particle equal to four.
-The choice of the valence controls the location of the gas-liquid unstable region, but does not affect the topology of the phase diagram~\cite{BianchiPRL}.
-Reduced temperature $T^*$ is scaled by the thermal energy, $T^*=k_B T/u_0$, where $k_B$ is the Boltzmann constant.
+The exact choice of the valence controls the location of the gas-liquid unstable region, but does not affect the topology of the phase diagram.
+Indeed, we have verified that upon variation of the number of rim charges, this topology is preserved, in full agreement with the case of spheres decorated by patches~\cite{BianchiPRL}.

+Reduced temperature $T^*$ is the thermal energy scaled by the strength of the bond, $T^*=k_B T/u_0$, where $k_B$ is the Boltzmann constant.
 Reduced density $\rho^*$ is defined as the number density $\rho=N/L^3$, where $N$ is the number of particle and $L$ the side of the cubic box, scaled by the closed packed density, corresponding to a hexagonal close packing of discs (which is space-filling and equal to $\sqrt(2)/19 \sigma^{-3}$).
 Gibbs Ensemble MonteCarlo (GEMC) simulations are carried out for a system of 250 platelets which partition themselves into two boxes whose total volume is 66603$ \sigma^3$, corresponding to an average number density $\rho^*\approx 0.05$.
 At the lowest studied $T$ this corresponds to roughly 235 particles in the liquid box and 15 particles in the gas box (of side 32 $ \sigma$).
 On average, the code attempts one volume change every five particle-swap moves and 500 displacement moves.
 Each displacement move is composed of a simultaneous random translation of the particle center (uniformly distributed between $\pm 0.05 \sigma$) and a rotation (with an angle uniformly distributed between $\pm 0.1$ radians) around a random axis.